 Athlete 11 - 4 credits

-An athlete must have been selected to a provincial regional team competing at an inter-provincial regional championship or have been a member of Team BC having competed at either the Western Canada Summer Games or the North American Indigenous Games.
+An athlete must have been selected to a provincial regional team competing at an inter-provincial regional championship or have been a member of Team BC having competed at the North American Indigenous Games.
 In addition, student athletes who receive funding through the BC Athlete Assistance Program are eligible for Athlete 11 credits.

 Athlete 12 - 4 credits